xsuite/xsuite/docs/collective.rst

     print(spcharge.iscollective)
     # Gives "True"

 Based in this information the line is divided in parts that are either collective elements or xtrack trackers simulating groups of consecutive non-collective elements.

 We can visualize this in our example:

 .. code-block:: python

-    print(tracker._parts)
+    print(line.tracker._parts)
     # Gives:
     # [<xtrack.tracker.Tracker object at 0x7f5ba8ce7760>,
     #  <xfields.beam_elements.spacecharge.SpaceChargeBiGaussian object at 0x7f5ba8e1bd30>,
     #  <xtrack.tracker.Tracker object at 0x7f5ba8ce7610>]

 where the first part tracks the particles through to the first potion of the machine up to the space-charge element, the second part simulates the space-charge interaction, the third part tracks the particles from the space-charge element to the end of the line.

 As all xsuite and xsuite-compatible beam elements need to expose a ``.track`` method the instruction:

 .. code-block:: python

-    tracker.track(particles)
+    line.track(particles)

 is equivalent to the loop:

 .. code-block:: python

-    for pp in tracker._parts:
+    for pp in line.tracker._parts:
         pp.track(particles)

 Any python object exposing a '.track' method can be used as beam_element.
 If the attribute ``iscollective`` is not present the element is handled as collective.